AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

 =================

 Runtime parameters are specified in an `inputs` file, which is required to run ExaEpi.
-An example `inputs` file can be bound at `ExaEpi/examples/inputs`.
+Example `inputs` files can be bound at `ExaEpi/examples/`.
+The file `inputs.default` lists all of the settings, set to the default values where appropriate.
 Below, we document the runtime parameters than can be set in the inputs file.

 The following are inputs for the overall simulation: